-On average, renting a 3 bedroom apartment costs around €1000 euros a month.
+On average, renting a three bedroom apartment costs around €1000 euros a month.
 For property buyers, the average price per square foot is €3500.

-If you want to live in the heart of the city you are going to have to be willing to pay around €1500 a month to rent a 3 bedroom apartment.
+If you want to live in the heart of the city, you are going to have to be willing to pay around €1500 a month to rent a three bedroom apartment.

-If you’re thinking of buying a property in the centre it can cost around €7000 per square foot.
+If you’re thinking of buying a property in the center, it can cost around €7000 per square foot.